livewire/livewire/docs/getters.md

 }
 ```

-In the above, when `$this->user` is accessed from your component, it will continue to be cached for the duration of the Livewire component on the page.
+In the example above, when `$this->user` is accessed from your component, it will continue to be cached for the duration of the Livewire component on the page.
 This means the actual Eloquent query will only be executed once.

-> [!tip] Calling `unset()` will bust this cache as well
+> [!tip] Calling `unset()` will bust this cache
-> As mentioned, you can clear a getter's cache using PHP's `unset()` method.
+> As previously discussed, you can clear a getter's cache using PHP's `unset()` method.
 This also applies to the `#[Cached]` attribute.
-When calling `unset()` on a cached getter, Livewire will clear not only the getter cache but also the extra Laravel cache.
+When calling `unset()` on a cached getter, Livewire will clear not only the getter cache but also the underlying cached value in the Laravel cache.

 ## When to use Getters?

 In addition to offering performance advantages, there are a few other scenarios where getters are helpful.

-In particular, when passing data into your component's Blade template, there are a few occasions where a getter is a better alternative.

-Below is an example of a simple component's `render()` method passing a collection of `posts` to the Blade template:
+Specifically, when passing data into your component's Blade template, there are a few occasions where a getter is a better alternative.
+Below is an example of a simple component's `render()` method passing a collection of `posts` to a Blade template:

 ```php
 public function render()